jhallock7/Chess/README.md

 **To Run**

 To run the program, call “Python Game.py” from the command line.
 You can then select whether each player should be controlled by a user (i.e. a person) or the AI.
-For the AIs you must set a “depth” parameter, which controls how many moves it looks ahead.
+For the AIs you will be prompted to set a “depth” parameter, which controls how many moves it looks ahead.
 Anything above 4 is likely to be unplayable.